ManoSeimas/manoseimas.lt/HACKING.rst

 These commands are used to precompute and load various things::

     bin/django recompute_stats  # Recompute stats on models
-    bin/django couchdb_sync_id  # RUn this if you see CouchDB conflicts bin/django syncsittings [--update] [--scrape]  # update sittings bin/django syncmps [--update] [--scrape]  # update mps bin/django syncpositions  # Sync MP and Fraction positions on various political issues
+    bin/django couchdb_sync_id  # Run this if you see CouchDB conflicts bin/django syncsittings [--update] [--scrape]  # update sittings bin/django syncmps [--update] [--scrape]  # update mps bin/django syncpositions  # Sync MP and Fraction positions on various political issues